In the European Union

 Throughout the European Union (EU), young people engage in the EU Youth Dialogue with political leaders and discuss issues and concerns that are important to them.
 At EU Youth Conferences, EU Youth Representatives meet with political decision makers in the EU and discuss the concerns and demands of young people brought from their Member States.
 In this way, political decision-makers of the EU can take young people’s concerns and demands into account in their political decisions.

 EU Youth Dialogue & Trio Presidency

 What does the Trio Presidency have to do with young people and the EU Youth Dialogue?
 Watch this:

-The 9th cycle of the EU Youth Dialogue runs from 1 January 2022 to 30 June 2023.
-It is entitled “Together towards a sustainable and inclusive Europe”.
-The aim of the cycle is to realise Youth Goals #3 “Inclusive societies” and #10 “Sustainable green Europe” throughout the European Union.
+The 10th cycle of the EU Youth Dialogue runs from 1 July 2023 to 31 Dezember 2024.
+It is entitled “We need youth”.
+The aim of the cycle is to realise a Youth Goals #3 “Inclusive societies” throughout the European Union.

 You want to participate in the EU Youth Dialogue?

 Three EU Youth Delegates are selected in each EU Member State.
 For a cycle of 18 months they represent the voice of young people in their Member States.
 The EU Youth Delegates take the concerns and demands of young people from Germany to the EU Youth Conferences and discuss them with political decision makers, such as representatives of the youth ministries of the European Member States and representatives of the European Commission.